thenumbernine/preproc-lua/README.md

 ## C preprocessor in Lua

-Useful for luajit ffi cdefs just straight up using the .h files
+Useful for LuaJIT FFI cdefs just straight up using the .h files

 Depends on:
 - [lua-ext](https://github.com/thenumbernine/lua-ext)